 Since 2003 I have run the library for the Middlesex Club, which I started in memory of my Dad.
 It is now thought to be one of the largest in the country.

 These are decorative and functional pieces.
 I particularly enjoy the challenge of making one-off items either from builders' offcuts or unusually shaped wood, especially those with wild grain patterns.
 The wood is mainly from trees, which either have fallen or those which have to be taken down because they have grown too big for their surroundings.

 In 2014 I started making dishes with straight and curved grooves on the top surface, which I have developed into different designs.
 Another future project is different shaped items using an MDF Rose engine.

 Like all turners I have given turned pieces to friends and organisations which have given me wood.
 These include the Friends of St. Mary's Church, Perivale out of the famous Ash tree which blew down in their grounds, for Members of Ealing Quaker Meeting House out of their old pitch pine benches, and St. Mary's, Walton out of the old oak belfry frame.

 EXHIBITIONS AND SALES

-I show my work at exhibitions organised by the Middlesex Club, BEAT Borough of Ealing Art Trail in September, Harrow Open Studios in June, the Ealing Art Group, at local craft fairs, and by appointment at my home in Ealing as well as accepting commissions.
+I show my work at exhibitions organised by the Middlesex Club, Harrow Open Studios, BEAT Borough of Ealing Art Trail, the Ealing Art Group, local craft fairs, and by appointment at my home in Ealing as well as accepting commissions.
 Pictures of my work are on my various clubs' websites.

 TALKS AND DEMONSTRATIONS